 If you’re not willing to work, then our “Preparing for Sentencing” package isn’t for you.
-On the other hand, if you’re open to expert guidance founded on empirical research then contact us today.
+On the other hand, if you’re open to expert guidance, then contact us today.

-For defendants who prefer to use our templates to create their own version, simply click the buy button below.
-As a bonus for those who invest in our Preparing For Sentencing course, I will include two 45-minute training calls.
+For defendants that prefer to use our templates to create their own version, simply click the buy button below.
+As a bonus for those who invest in our Preparing For Sentencing course, sentence-mitigation experts on our team will work with you through two 45-minute training calls.

-We have no doubt our package of narratives & character reference letters will prove useful for defendants who want to convey IN THEIR OWN WORDS that they are better than their criminal decisions.
+We have no doubt our package of narratives & character reference letters will prove useful for defendants that want to convey IN THEIR OWN WORDS that they are better than their criminal decisions.

 I look forward to speaking with you on our first sentencing narrative training call.

 P.S.
-Again, as a bonus, after you invest in our Preparing For Sentencing Program, I will set aside 90 minutes to help guide you on your narrative.
+Again, as a bonus, after you invest in our Preparing For Sentencing Program, sentence-mitigation experts on our team will devote 90 minutes to refine your narrative.

 P.S.S.
 Here are the opening two paragraphs from one of our sample narratives: